yankwong/bamazon/README.md

-# Project Title
+# Bamazon app

-A simple function to query an amazon-like database
+A simple app to query a mysql database

 ## Getting Started